daniel-eder/arksources/readme.md

 2. Restart your Ark Modding Kit

-3. You should now see the a Character Blueprint and a Buff
+3. You should now see a Character Blueprint and a Buff

 4. It is possible that you need to properly link the Character Blueprint